-Cash, interest receivable and other receivables are classified and measured at amortized cost.
-Similarly, bank overdraft, management fees payable and other accrued expenses are classified and measured at amortized cost.
+Cash, margin deposits on derivative financial instruments and subscriptions of units receivable are classified and measured at amortized cost.
+Similarly, management fees payable, other accrued expenses and redemptions of units payable are classified and measured at amortized cost.
 Amortized cost approximates fair value for these assets and liabilities due to their short-term maturity.